tibs/markup-history/README.rst

 A history of markup languages
 =============================

-This is a slideshow originally produced for `PyConUK 2017`_
+This is a slideshow originally produced for `PyCon UK 2017`_

 History
 ~~~~~~~
 * The current version of the slides is as presented at `Write the Docs
   Cambridge`_ in `February 2018`_.
 This is meant to be about 40-45 minutes
   long.
-* The version presented at `PyConUK 2017`_ can be found at tag pycon-uk-2017_.
+* The version presented at `PyCon UK 2017`_ can be found at tag pycon-uk-2017_.
   You can see it on video_.
 This version was 30 minutes long.
 * The earlier version given to CamPUG_ in `October 2017`_ can be found at tag
   campug-oct-2017_.
 It was about 45 minutes long.